Taking care of horses is usually fairly straightforward.

 Make sure your mare attains the desirable weight – do not allow your pregnant mares to become overweight.
 A broodmare carry additional weight during the pregnancy can cause other health problems such as laminitis.
 On the other hand, underweight mares will not be able to provide the nutrients that the developing foal will need.

 Pregnant mares will definitely need a vaccination plan.
 Different types of equine diseases exist and may have a detrimental effect on the developing foetus if the mare is left unprotected.
-Ideally, you should stick to your normal vaccination plan with added vaccinations specifically helping mares that are expecting.
+Ideally, you should stick to your normal vaccination plan with added vaccinations specifically for broodmares.
 It is best to talk to your veterinarian about additional types of vaccinations necessary for the optimal health of both mare and developing foal.